-Completion of this page is required even for those grantees who do not use CEIS funds.
+Even for those grantees that do not use CEIS funds must complete this page.

-The IDEA regulations at 34 CFR 300.226(d) require an LEA to report data to ISBE if the district used up to 15% of IDEA Part B Flow-Through funds (voluntarily or required) to develop and implement coordinated early intervening services (CEIS) in the school year covered by the prior application.
-If a district budgeted for CEIS in the previous year they must report (or Districts that budgeted for CEIS in the previous year must report) in the following 5 required sections:
+The IDEA regulations at 34 CFR 300.226(d) require an LEA to report data to ISBE if the district used up to 15 percent of IDEA Part B Flow-Through funds (voluntarily or required) to develop and implement CEIS in the school year covered by the prior application.
+If a district budgeted for CEIS in the previous year, it must report (or districts that budgeted for CEIS in the previous year must report) in the following five required sections:

-- 1. Indicate how IDEA Part-B AND ARP-IDEA funds were implemented in the prior year. - 2.
-Provide the TOTAL funds that were used in FY23 for CEIS purposes.
+- Indicate how IDEA Part-B AND ARP-IDEA funds were implemented in the prior year. - 2.
+Provide the TOTAL funds that were used in the previous fiscal year (e.g., 2023) for CEIS purposes.
 This includes funds spend in BOTH IDEA Part-B and ARP-IDEA. - 3.
-Indicate which funding source(s) were used for the CEIS allocation in FY23. - 4.
-Total number of children in the LEA who received CEIS under IDEA one year prior to the application - 5.
-Total number of children in the LEA who received CEIS under IDEA any time in the past two school years AND who were determined eligible and received special education and related services in the school year prior to this application
+Indicate which funding source(s) were used for the CEIS allocation in the previous fiscal year (e.g., 2023). - 4.
+Total number of children in the LEA who received CEIS under IDEA one year prior to the application. - Total number of children in the LEA who received CEIS under IDEA any time in the past two school years AND who were determined eligible and received special education and related services in the school year prior to this application.